 The first and most obvious way is the data we voluntarily give them.

 We browse their website, use their apps, purchase products, give them our credit card info, address for delivery and so on.
 Obviously, in order for us to make purchases and have them delivered, providing this kind of data is necessary.
 They haven’t stolen that data or taken it without your knowledge.
+This data is not only used to facilitate transactions but also to sell products more effectively by understanding customer preferences.

 The point here is that Amazon isn’t doing anything underhanded here.
 They’re literally just storing the troves of information you’re giving them.